Isolating Afghanistan will have 'serious consequences' for region and world at large: Pak FM Qureshi | Law-Order

 He said that Pakistan was a very important partner for his country and the European Union.

-As both countries celebrate 70 years of the establishment of diplomatic relations, this is an excellent opportunity for us to re-energize the bilateral relationship, Albares said.
+As both countries celebrate 70 years of the establishment of diplomatic relations, this is an excellent opportunity for us to re-energise the bilateral relationship, Albares said.

 “The visit of Foreign Minister Albares will help reinforce close cooperation between the two countries to strengthen mutual coordination on regional and international issues,” said the Foreign Office.